HOW-TO: Setup the Apache module for WebObjects on AIX and HPUX

 ADAPTORS = CGI Apache

-change this as appropriate
+# change this as

 APXS = /opt/apache/bin/apxs